 Kitsap Regional Library inspires our community to dream more, learn more, do more and be more.
 We serve our Kitsap residents through nine locations, online access to library materials and services, and home delivery to individuals with significant barriers to using their Library location.

-The Library has more than half a million physical items in its collection, bolstered by online access to downloadable e-books, audiobooks and music.
-The Library also provides free access to dozens of online research tools.
+The Library has more than 400,000 physical items in its collection and we offer access to a wide variety of downloadable ebooks, audiobooks and magazines and access to dozens of digital research tools.

-Kitsap Regional Library is governed by a five member Board of Trustees.
-Board members are appointed by the Kitsap County Board of Commissioners and serve five-year terms.
+Kitsap Regional Library is governed by a five-member Board of Trustees appointed by the Kitsap County Board of Commissioners to serve five-year terms.
 The Board sets policy for the library system and hires and holds accountable the Library Director, who oversees the day-to-day operations of the Library.

 Kitsap Regional Library's Board approves policies that govern the library system's operation.
 Policies are designed to assure access to library materials, to clearly outline the rights and responsibilities of library users and to explain the use of library-owned facilities.

 The Kitsap Regional Library Foundation raises, manages and allocates funds to support library programs that benefit all the communities in Kitsap.
 Donations to the Foundation are tax-deductible.